C-huck/gesture-handshape-perception/README.md

         -  Use a linear support vector machine to predict 'transitive' or 'intransitive' class of gestures based on its visual/manual/phonetic features (6-fold l-o-o paradigm)
     - Q2:
       - For each event, we computed the mean pair-wise semantic distance (SD) between verbs elicited from action videos (action-verbs), verbs elicited from gesture videos (gesture-verbs), and randomly generate verbs (random-verbs).
-      - Semantic distance was defined as the Euclidean distance between two words 300d word-representation vectors, obtained from GloVe.
+      - Semantic distance was defined as the Euclidean distance between two words' 300d word-representation vectors, obtained from GloVe.
       - We predicted SD(action-verbs,gesture-verbs) >> SD(action-verbs,random-verbs)
   - **Results**:
     - Q1: transitivity is transparent: non-signers are 86% accurate at guessing the transitivity of silent gestures